 Crying is a late hunger cue, so try feeding your baby when he shows these early signs.
 By following these cues, you’ll discover his natural schedule.

-- Starts to play, appears easily distracted or disinterested in feeding
+- Starting to play, appearing easily distracted or disinterested in feeding

-*In the early weeks, some newborns are sleepy and need help staying awake to eat.
-If he’s younger than a month and hasn’t eaten in a few hours, try keeping him awake long enough to eat (undress him, wipe his forehead with a damp cloth, play with his feet or talk to him).
-Once your doctor has said your baby is gaining weight well, it’s OK for baby to fall asleep before he has finished eating.
-It’s probably a sign he’s full!
-It’s easy to remember: Just follow his lead on when to feed!
+In the early weeks, some newborns are sleepy and need help staying awake to eat.
+If he’s younger than a month and hasn’t eaten in a few hours, try keeping him awake long enough to eat by:

 Until your baby can tell you what he wants, follow your instincts because you know your baby best.
 But remember, a crying baby isn’t always a hungry baby.
 Before you jump to feed him, check whether he: